RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.374.33 Beta 6 (xx-xxx-2013):
+   - CHANGED: Updated AiCloud component for RT-AC56U to be in sync with the other routers.
+   - FIXED: The JFFS formatting code could encounter a case where it wouldn't write back its cleared format flag.
+  - FIXED: AiCloud crashes if the DLNA media server was enabled

 3.0.0.4.374.33 Beta 5 (29-Sept-2013):
    - NEW: Option to control 802.11 extensions that deal with regulations.
 On the Wireless Professional page